Bren08/milestone-project-no.1/README.md

 Each area of the site has been tested & appears to be working well.
 The user should be able to achieve their goal as the site intends, depending on whatever they choose to do when they visit.
 I have used Dev tools in Google Chrome to test the responsiveness of the site on different devices small and large and the site appears to render well on different screen sizes *(see below, I found some issues)<br>
 Each function on the music player plays the mp3 tracks as it is designed to.
-The track can be played, stopped and the volume can be adjusted to your liking. or muted if that is your requirement.<br>
+The track can be played, stopped and the volume can be adjusted to your liking, or muted if that is your requirement.<br>
 When the videos are clicked in the video area, they too work as they should.<br> The link under the Christmas Album takes you to another website where you can purchase the album, that works well.<br> Furthermore, I have used W3C Code Validator https://validator.w3.org/nu/ to verify there are no errors in my HTML and CSS.
 I have tried to keep the code as semantic as possible too.<br> I have yet to test the site